Qifeng-Zhang/AS-defense-system/README.md

-# Long-term dynamics reveal antiviral defense systems stabilize complex bacterial communities in activated sludge
+# A long-term metagenomic insight in the roles of antiviral defense systems in stabilizing complex bacterial communities of activated sludge
 Support scripts for this project.

 ## Sections